* Titles and affiliations are as of the time of the conference.

 A3: It is a national movement in Japan to let kids sleep longer.
 Daycare centers and kindergartens are aware of the importance of sleep hours.
 In Japan there are two obstacles:

 One is; Many children like to play games late at night.
 Even with punishment from parents, they want to play longer, which reduces sleeping hours.
-The second obstacle is; Home assignments are sometimes asked by teachers.
-This can also keep a child awake late at night.

 In general, the way to dissuade parents is to give scientific information on the effect of sleeping hours to development.
 The role of teachers is to tell the parents that their child needs more sleep, if they see children get very sleepy from early hours in the morning.
 To inform parents the importance of sleep time is the first step to stop the bad habit, which is also important for the development of social and emotional skills.